tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 > We assume the following properties to simplify the discussion:
->
 > 1. Seigniorage is distributed periodically.
 > 2. Only one L2 exists.

 ### 2.2.1.
 TON staking V1

-The current staking service provided by Tokamak Network is called TON staking V1.
+The first TON staking service provided by Tokamak Network is called TON staking V1.

-In this version, seigniorage is distributed in the following manner:
+The sequencer must stake a specific amount of TON as collateral.
+This collateral cannot be withdrawn but will earn staking rewards and will be used in the challenge mechanism once it becomes available.
+The TON seigniorage is distributed in the following manner:

 **Stakers:** ${({S\over T} + {W_S} * {{T-S}\over T}) * {Seig}}$
 **Tokamak Network DAO:** ${{W_D} * {{T-S}\over T} * {Seig}}$
 **sTOS holders:** ${{W_P} * {{T-S}\over T} * {Seig}}$

 - $T$: Total TON supply
 - $S$: Total amount of TON staked.
-Sequencer's collateral is staked as well.
 - $Seig$: Seigniorage generated during a predetermined period
 - $W_S$, $W_D$, $W_P$: Seigniorage weights for stakers / TON DAO / sTOS holders
 $({{W_S} + {W_D} + {W_P}} \leq 1)$